vedph/cadmus-doc/models/shared.md

 This list contains the general-purpose models used by many Cadmus-based projects.
 The models specific to a project are described in the corresponding repository.

+>The `models.json` files listed here contain the definitions of the models found in each group of parts.
+These can be used to enable facet editing within the Cadmus editor, by adding a `models` key under the backend profile's `settings` property.
+They provide the facet editor with the list of the available parts/fragments (which is determined by the modules included in the API backend of each project), their thesauri IDs, and their base-text role.

 ## Bricks

 Bricks are reusable UI components mostly used in part or fragment editors.
 Many of them are related to specific models in the backend, while others are just UI widgets which make it easier to build specific UI functionality.
 You can play with bricks at the bricks demo website: